Mark Jayson M. Farol

 Education

 My educational journey began in the Philippines and continued in the United States, where attending high school marked a major turning point in my life.
-That transition carried more than a change in geography.
-It meant adjusting to a different culture, a different school system, and a different set of expectations while learning how to carry my own story with confidence.
+That transition meant adjusting to a different culture, a different school system, and a different set of expectations while learning how to carry my own story with confidence.
+Those early experiences built the resilience, adaptability, and drive that would later define how I approached college, research, and professional life.

 At the University of Nevada, Las Vegas, I pursued my Bachelor of Science in Business Administration while also completing a minor in Theatre.
-My undergraduate years allowed both sides of me to grow at the same time: the analytical side drawn to economics, data, and systems, and the creative side that found meaning in performance, storytelling, and expression.
+My undergraduate years were formative because they allowed both sides of me to grow at the same time: the analytical side drawn to economics, data, and systems, and the public-facing side that found meaning in communication, performance, and expression.

 Master of Arts